Free PM skills repos vs ProductLobster.

 A free PM skills repo is right when…

-- You're an experienced PM who knows exactly which prompt to fire and when
+- You're an experienced PM who knows exactly which skill to run and when

-- You enjoy hand-curating your own harness and tuning prompts as your taste evolves
+- You want to own execution on your own machine, API key, and tokens, and tune the skills as your taste evolves

 ProductLobster is right when…

-- You don't want to QA your AI tools; you want to use them
+- You don't want to QA or babysit your AI tools; you want to use them

-- You want compounding product memory and decision capture, not one-off prompt outputs
+- You want compounding product memory and decision capture pre-wired, not assembled and maintained yourself